kartavya-asu/CTF_LeaderBoard/README.md

 - You will find `config.js` file in `backend/config.js` path

-- For a local MongoDB setup, specify:
+- For a local MongoDB setup:

   ```javascript
   export const mongoDBURL = "mongodb://localhost:27017/yourDatabaseName";